Who We Are

 Since you're leaving the premises for the inpsection, you may be tempted to unplug or disconnect things.
 Do not do this - leave all utilities (including your stove and dishwasher) plugged in.
 In addition, do not turn the power off.
 The inspector will be running each of these items.

 Do everything you can to ensure all the essentials of the home are easily accessible to avoid having to reschedule another (or multiple) inspections.
+If your furnace, air conditioner, or water heater are blocked, you will need to free up space around them (approx. 4 ft of working space).
 Always place a new filter in the furnace before listing or inspecting the home.

 As with the exterior, any loose steps, boards, supports, or railings will not pass inspection.
 The entire baluster system (spindle) will be checked and must be repaired if there is any unsturdiness observed.
 If you wouldn't feel secure using the banister for support in the event of a slip, you need to fix it immediately.

 Slow draining sinks and baths, leaky faucets and showers, and abnormal flushing activity all usually signal an error with some part of the plumbing.
 Often times for the sink, the P-Trap (also known as an "S-Bend") simply needs to be cleaned.
 Check beneath the sink for any moisture or signs of leaking.
 Test all shower and bath heads for reduced pressure and drains for any signs of clogging.
 Sit on all toilets and examine how securely attached to the floor and wall they feel.
 Does the flush ever stick?
 Does it operate at a normal rate?
 If you run into a problem you can't seem to solve, seek the assistance or guidance of an experienced plumber before listing or inspecting the home.